 Step Suggested key actions Timing Outcome 7.
 Review fixed asset accounting Carry out review of fixed asset accounting to address the following issues Initial measurement of Fixed assets Capitalisation of refurbishment /enhancement costs; Depreciation profiles Obtain valuations to split out land and building values for leasehold property Consider assets held for sale Review valuation principles adopted in compiling the Transport Asset Management Plan against those required for IFRS accounts purposes.
 IFRS review - June 2009 to September 2009.
 The finance team should work closely with the in-house valuer to devise an appropriate approach to asset componentization, ensuring it is practical for both GF and Housing Stock assets.
-Engagement with external audit is essential
+Still lacking guidance in componentization.
+Engagement with external audit has been essential